marconetto/azadventures/chapter11/README.md

 export CCPUBKEY=$(cat ~/.ssh/id_rsa.pub)
 ```

-To run the script it self you have two options:
+You have two options to run the script:

-Provision and setup of only CycleCloud without any cluster:
+**Option 1:** Provision and setup only CycleCloud without any cluster:

 ```
 ./cyclecloud_cli.sh
 ```

-Or provision and setup of CycleCloud with a SLURM cluster ready for job submission (just pass a clustername):
+**Option 2:** Provision and setup of CycleCloud with a SLURM cluster ready for job submission (just pass a clustername):

 ```
 ./cyclecloud_cli.sh <clustername>